Skip to main content

 • Stick to the brief once production begins

-Here’s how much impact client organisation has on end results:
+Here’s how much impact the client organisation has on end results:

 Success Factors (Weighted Impact)